-Some companies offer a customized control panel to easier hosting management.
+Some companies offer a customized control panel for easier hosting management.
 Whereas you might feel comfortable with a standard full-fledged panel like cPanel.
-So carefully check these features and add-ones before buying the web hosting.
+So carefully check these features and add-ones before buying web hosting.

 9. Consider Full Specification

 Usually hosting companies don’t show full information in the primary area of the product details page.
-You may have scroll till the bottom of the page to get this.
-If you can’t find this, it is better to ask from customer support there.
+You may have to scroll to the bottom of the page to get this.
+If you can’t find this, it is better to ask customer support there.

 10. Server Location Before You Buy Web Hosting

-Honestly, if you have a well-configured server and optimized code those give higher performance and speed, the location of the server doesn’t matter.
+Honestly, if you have a well-configured server and optimized code that gives higher performance and speed, the location of the server doesn’t matter.
 However, this rarely happens in reality.
 So choosing the server near to your targeted countries is a good idea.